ShinySaana/pokemon-showdown-docker/README.md

 - Figure out everything that include the word "database".
     - DB are shared
     - Probably manage their schemas entirely out of the main showdown projects?
-- Checking out `.dockerignore`s directly next to the Dockerfile.
+- Checkout `.dockerignore`s directly next to the `Dockerfile`s.
 - Actually manage assets
     - Serves them from play.pokemonshowdown.com for now.
     - I don't like that, for a lot of reasons.
-- Calc server
 - Replays
 - Diff config from upstreams
     - Probably diff the templates from config-generator and the various config-examples
 - Prevent httpd from internal caching
+- Calc server
 - psbattletools?

 ## Quick start